endless-sky/endless-sky-wiki/DevelopmentRoadmap.md

 - [ ] Ambient noise on planets.
 - [ ] Formats other than .wav.
 - [ ] Higher quality sound effects.
-- [ ] Better volume balancing of sound effects.
+- [x] Better volume balancing of sound effects.
 - [ ] Background music (adapting to what's happening in the game or what system you're in).

 Graphics:

-- [ ] Shipyard images for ships? (i.e. orthogonal perspective, like the outfits).
 - [ ] Improved ship graphics (more detail; replace ugly models).
 - [ ] Replace any particularly boring landscapes.
-- [ ] Website page for letting users mark graphics they don't like.
+- [ ] Website "polls" for letting users mark graphics they don't like.
 - [ ] More planet sprites.
 - [ ] More special star types.
 - [ ] Better space station sprites.